-Located about 180 kilometres southeast of Edmonton along Enbridge’s mainline system, Hardisty is emerging as the most important crude oil storage hub in Canada.
-Enbridge is the largest operator of contract storage facilities at the Hardisty hub, with 3.1 million barrels of salt-cavern storage at Hardisty Caverns and 7.5 million barrels at the Hardisty Contract Terminal surface storage facility, which consists of 18 above-ground tanks.
+Located about 180 kilometres southeast of Edmonton along Enbridge’s mainline system, Hardisty, AB, is emerging as the most important crude oil storage hub in Canada.
+Enbridge is the largest operator of contract storage facilities at the Hardisty hub – with 12.9 million barrels of storage between the Hardisty Caverns (four underground salt caverns and two above-ground storage tanks) and the Hardisty Contract Terminal surface storage facility, which consists of 18 above-ground tanks.

-Enbridge has about 6.1 million barrels of storage associated with its Athabasca regional operations.
-The majority of that storage is based at Enbridge’s Edmonton Terminal, the starting point of the company’s cross-continent Mainline System, which has 29 tanks with a nominal shell capacity of about 5.7 million barrels.
-Enbridge will be expanding existing infrastructure at its Cheecham Terminal, about 75 kilometres southeast of Fort McMurray, Alta., constructing two new 450,000-barrel blend tanks and converting an existing tank from blend to diluent service; the approximately $300-million expansion is expected to come into service in two phases; the first phase was placed into service in November 2014, while the second phase was expected to be completed during the first quarter of 2015.
+Enbridge has about 6.9 million barrels of storage associated with its Athabasca regional operations in northern Alberta, including about 3 million barrels at its Athabasca Terminal and about 2.3 million barrels at its Cheecham Terminal.
+Enbridge is expanding existing infrastructure at its Cheecham Terminal, about 75 kilometres southeast of Fort McMurray, Alta., constructing two new 450,000-barrel blend tanks and converting an existing tank from blend to diluent service.
+The approximately $300-million expansion is expected to come into service in two phases; the first phase was placed into service in November 2014, while the second phase was expected to be completed during the first quarter of 2015.

-Enbridge’s Flanagan Terminal in Pontiac, Ill., an important hub in the company’s Western Gulf Coast Access initiative, comprises 10 tanks with a total shell capacity of 2.17 million barrels.
+Enbridge’s Flanagan Terminal in Pontiac, IL, an important hub in the company’s Western Gulf Coast Access initiative, comprises 13 tanks with a total shell capacity of 2.2 million barrels.